Getting Up to Snuff in London: The V&A and Harrods

 To hit Harrods' high points, start at the ground floor Food Halls with their Edwardian tiled walls, creative and exuberant displays, and staff in period costumes — not quite like your supermarket back home.

 Iin the center of the store, ride the Egyptian Escalator — lined with pharaoh-headed sconces, papyrus-plant lamps, and hieroglyphic balconies — to the fourth floor.
 From the escalator, make a U-turn left and hop and skip through toy land to The Georgian Restaurant.
-After 3:45 p.m., a fancy afternoon tea is served, with a three-tiered serving tray stacked with finger sandwiches, scones, pastries, and a big, steamy pot of tea.
+In the late afternoon a fancy afternoon tea is served, with a three-tiered serving tray stacked with finger sandwiches, scones, pastries, and a big, steamy pot of tea.
 Relax as a pianist tickles the keys of a long, long Bösendorfer, the world's most expensive piano.
-For non-tea drinkers, 27 other eateries are scattered throughout the store, including a sushi bar, kosher deli, pizzeria, classic pub, and — for the truly homesick — a Krispy Kreme.
+For non-tea drinkers, a wide array of other eateries are scattered throughout the store, including a sushi bar, kosher deli, pizzeria, classic pub, and — for the truly homesick — an American diner.